vmtk/vmtk.github.com/download/index.md

 Note that, along with vmtk, the installer directly provides Python-wrapped vmtk and VTK classes, and vmtk, VTK, ITK dll's and header files to develop new applications in Python and C++.

 If you want to uninstall vmtk, double click on vmtk entry it in the uninstall program section of the windows control panel.

+##### MacOSX
+The MacOSX pkg installer does not place an icon in your application folder.
+By default, all contents of the package will be placed in your home directory in a folder name "vmtk".
+Additionally, the installer alters your .bash_profile so that script execution is available on the terminal without the need of a virtual environment.
+If you wish to execute commands within PypePad, just type "vmtk &" from the terminal, and a new window will appear.

+To uninstall the package, just delete the "vmtk" folder from your home directory (and don't forget to remove the additions to your bash_profile!)

 ---------------
 ## Development version